SUDHEESH23/Kulkunda-temple-official-website-frontend/README.md

 ## Overview

-The Basavana Mooladevi Temple website serves as a digital hub for devotees and visitors, offering easy access to information about the temple and its community.
+The Kulkunda Basaveshwara Temple website serves as a digital hub for devotees and visitors, offering easy access to information about the temple and its community.
 The site features a clean and intuitive interface with sections dedicated to the temple’s history, events, and a photo gallery.

 ### Technologies Used